ggreer/geoff.greer.fm/_posts/2017-02-20-software-rot.md

 ## Event-driven Apache

 When Apache httpd was first written, it used a process-per-connection model.
 One process would listen on port 80, then `accept()` and `fork()`.
-The child process would then `read()` and `write()` on the socket, finally closing and exiting when it was done.
-This architecture has the advantage of being simple, easy to implement across platforms, and… not much else.
+The child process would then `read()` and `write()` on the socket.
+When the request was finished, the child would `close()` the socket and `exit()`.

+This architecture has the advantage of being simple, easy to implement on many platforms, and… not much else.
 It's absolutely terrible for performance, especially when handling long-lived connections.
 To be fair, this *was* 1995.

-Apache eventually moved to a threaded model, which did help performance.
-Still, it couldn't handle [10,000 simultaneous connections](c10k problem).
+Apache soon moved to a threaded model, which did help performance.
+Still, it couldn't handle [10,000 simultaneous connections](https://en.wikipedia.org/wiki/C10k_problem).

-In contrast, [Nginx](https://www.nginx.com) was engineered with an event loop architecture.
-This allowed it to service many more concurrent connections.
-The advantage was
+In contrast, [Nginx](https://www.nginx.com) used a [reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern).
+This allowed it to service many more concurrent connections and rendered it immune to [slowloris attacks](https://en.wikipedia.org/wiki/Slowloris_%28computer_security%29).

 (link to forking conn handler model)